onflow/flow-go/pkg/language/docs/language.md

 //
 let a: Int? = 1

-// Invalid: nil-coalescing operator is applied to a value of type `Int`,
+// Invalid: nil-coalescing operator is applied to a value of type `Int?`,
 // but the alternative has type `Bool`
 //
 let b = a ?? false